DaveY61/flask_mod_template_awseb/README_AWS_Elastic_Beanstalk.md

    b.
 Create a new policy named "ElasticBeanstalkUserCLI":
       - Go to "Policies" and click "Create policy"
-      - Switch to the JSON tab and paste the policy (below)
+      - Switch to the JSON tab and paste the following policy:
-      - Click 'Next'
-      - Fill in 'Policy name' as "ElasticBeanstalkUserCLI"
-      - Click 'Create policy'

    <details>
    <summary><strong>📋 Click to view/copy ElasticBeanstalkUserCLI Policy JSON</strong></summary>